Meats and Sausages

 Fish sausages contain about 2.5% salt in relation to the weight of the meat.

-To increase shelf life commercial producers add chemicals, however. at home conditions adding common vitamin C (ascorbic acid) slows down rancidity of fats nd extends the shelf life of the sausage.
+To increase shelf-life, commercial producers add chemicals, however. at home, adding common vitamin C (ascorbic acid) slows down the fat rancidity and extends the shelf-life of the sausage.
 Adding 0.1% of orange essential oil will provide the same effect.
+Remember that fat rancidity appears after a few months, even after freezing the product.

-To imitate meat sausage, fish sausage includes added raw pork fat cut into small cubes (5 mm).
-It is added to the crushed ground meat at 7-10% of the total amount by weight of meat after grinding.
-Pork back fat is better than pork belly fat but it is hard to obtain for a hobbyist, however, he can use any fat pork trimmings.
+To imitate meat sausage, raw pork fat is cut into 6 mm (1/4 inch) to become a show element.
+They are added to the meat mixture at 7-10% of the total weight before processing.
+Pork back fat is better than pork belly fat, but it is hard to obtain for a hobbyist, however, he can use hard-fat pork trimmings.

 Making Fish Sausages at Home

-1. Grind skinless and boneless pieces of fish.
+- Grind skinless and boneless pieces of fish.
 Different species of fish can be mixed together.
 Adding pork fat will make a great sausage.
-Those who object to using pork, can add some vegetable oil (if needed).
-The flesh of the fish is very soft and it should be partly frozen for the clean cut.
+Those who object to using pork can add vegetable oil if needed.
+The flesh of the fish is very soft, and it should be partially frozen for the clean cut.

-2. Mix ground fish with all ingredients.
-Adding binders such as flour, cornstarch, bread crumbs or cooked rice, helps to develop a good texture.
-White of an egg is an excellent binder which is added to many sausages.
-Fish flesh is very light and white pepper will not be visible.
-Fish goes well with lemon so adding lemon salt or grated lemon zest is a good idea.
+- Mix ground fish with all ingredients.
+Adding binders such as flour, cornstarch, bread crumbs, or cooked rice helps to develop a good texture.
+White of an egg is an excellent binder added to many sausages.
+Fish flesh is very light, so white pepper is a good choice.
+Fish goes well with lemon, so adding lemon salt or grated lemon zest is a good idea.

-3. Stuff into casings.
-If you use binders (flour, bread crumbs etc) stuff casing loosely.
+- Stuff into casings.
+If you use binders or fillers (flour, breadcrumbs, rice), stuff the casing loosely, because they can expand during cooking.

 Selecting Fish

 Frozen fish is suitable providing it was of a good quality before freezing, however, fresh fish have stronger binding properties.
-White fish keeps better in cold storage than fatty products, because fats will go "rancid" in time.
-This reaction will take place even in deep cold storage and although the product is safe to eat nevertheless its flavor deteriorates.
+White flesh fish keeps better in cold storage than fatty products, because fats will go "rancid" in time.
+This reaction will occur even in deep cold storage, and although the product is safe to eat, its flavor deteriorates.
 Fatty fish should not be frozen longer than 6 months at minus 22º F (- 30º C), white fish for example cod, can be frozen at -22º F (- 30º C) for up to 9 months.
 Fish can be defrosted in a cooler or in running cold water.

 White or red-flesh fish are suitable for making sausages.
-The fish is cleaned, gutted, boned and skinned and the flesh is removed.
+The fish is cleaned, gutted, boned, and skinned, and the flesh is removed.
 Some red- flesh fish such as mackerel, bonito or jack may have dark muscles and will become blackish-red after processing.
-These fish will benefit from curing them for 2 days with salt, sugar and sodium nitrite (cure #1) to preserve their red color.
+These fish will benefit from being cured for 2 days with salt, sugar and sodium nitrite (cure #1) to preserve their red color.
 A similar procedure is used to cure meat for smoked sausages.
 Such treated fish are not submitted to soaking.

 Red-flesh fish that is less fresh tends to remain blackish-red even when treated with sodium nitrite.
 Adding ascorbic acid (vitamin C) helps to correct the problem.
 Ascorbic acid is usually added at 0.05% (0.5 g per 1 kg of meat).

-Meat with good binding properties should account for a significant part of materials.
-Fish such as marlin and lean white fish have usually good binding properties.
+Meat with good binding properties can be mixed with fish.
+Fish such as marlin and lean white fish usually have good binding properties.

-Like any other sausage, fish sausage needs some fat, even more when taking under consideration that fish contain less fat than other meats.
+Like any other sausage, fish sausage needs some fat, even more, when taking into consideration that fish contain less fat than other meats.
 Back fat is usually diced into 5 mm (1/4”) cubes to stand out, it is a show piece.
 Pork back fat is preferred to belly fat.
 To prevent smearing it is added last during mixing.

 Some people may object to using pork fat for religious reasons.
-Adding pork fat is not absolutely required, many fish sausages include vegetable oil at 7-10%.
-In Japan refined cotton oil or soy oil was added to fish sausages, but any good oil such as olive or canola will work well.
+Adding pork fat is not required, many fish sausages include vegetable oil at 7-10%.
+In Japan refined cotton oil or soy oil was added to fish sausages, but any good oil, such as olive or canola, would work well.

 Red-fleshed fish meat is generally weak in elasticity after processing.

 Cod (Gadus macrocephalus) is poor in fat content, and the elasticity is weak.
-Alaska Pollack (Theragra chalcogramma) has almost the same characteristics as cod.
+Alaska Pollock (Theragra chalcogramma) has almost the same characteristics as cod.

-Squid (Ommastrephes sloani pacificus) can be found all over the world and is inexpensive.
-Squid, however, exhibits very poor binding properties so it should only account for up to 20% of the sausage material.
-In its skin, the squid contains pigment agents responsible for its color and if the skin is ground, the color of the meat will change to red.
+Squid (Ommastrephes sloani pacificus) can be found allover the world and is inexpensive.
+Squid exhibits poor binding properties, so it should only account for up to 20% of the sausage material.
+In its skin, the squid contains pigment agents responsible for its color, so if the skin is ground, the color of the meat will change to red.
 It is easier to remove the skin if the squid is briefly submerged in boiling water (212º F, 100º C).

 The percentage of meat collected varies according to the species, but the average yield can be assumed to be about 40%.